joshuaSweetkindSinger/table_io/README.md

 ## Installation
 There is no installation script needed.
 Just copy the table_io directory and all its contents as-is into your code-base.
-To use one of its classes in your code, simply ensure that your ruby $LOAD_PATH can find table_io.
-For example, to use the delimited table reader and write classes, you would do
+To use one of its instantiable classes in your code, simply ensure that your ruby $LOAD_PATH can find the `table_io` directory and then `require` the class's file.
+At the moment, the only instantiable classes are the delimited reader and writer classes, so the only meaningful require statement is the following: `require 'table_io/delimited_table_io'.

-    require 'table_io/delimited_table_io'
-    my_reader = TableIo::Delimited::Reader
-    my_writer = TableIo::Delimited:Writer

 ## Examples
+This brief example reads in a csv file and writes it out as a tab-delimited file:

 See the file `examples/example.rb`.